Without You I'm Nothing (Sandra Bernhard album)

 Without You I'm Nothing is the second record released by comedian and singer Sandra Bernhard.

 History

-It was released at the height of her career and is a live performance recording that was issued on double-cassette, compact disc and double-vinyl in 1989; it was later re-released on double-compact disc and made available for sale on Bernhard's own website.
+The album is a live performance recording that was issued on double-cassette, compact disc and double-vinyl in 1989; it was later re-released on double-compact disc and made available for sale on Bernhard's own website.
 The re-release included a second disc of bonus material.
+Bernhard was nominated for a Grammy Award for Best Comedy Album in 1990.